By Christine Fitzgerald, Regional Director of Nutrition

 3. Buy a Whole Head of Broccoli Instead of Florets

 For easy preparation, broccoli is often cut into florets.
-Unfortunately this cause's nutrient loss in a big way.
-The rule of thumb is to get broccoli from your farmers market, or "locally grown" at your local health food store in its whole-head form.
+Unfortunately, this causes nutrient loss in a big way.
+The rule of thumb is to get broccoli from your farmer’s market, or “locally grown” at your local health food store in its whole-head form.

 4. Stop Eating Potatoes Right After Cooking Them

-First of all, don't eat white potatoes often, as their simple sugars are rapidly converted to glucose that raises insulin levels and can devastate your health.
+First of all, don’t eat white potatoes often, as their simple sugars are rapidly converted to glucose which raises insulin levels and can devastate your health.
 But if you do choose to eat them, make sure you chill them for at least 24 hours after cooking.
-This converts the starch into a type that's digested slower and turns this high-glycemic vegetable into a low-glycemic one.
+This converts the starch into a type that’s digested slower and turns this high-glycemic vegetable into a low-glycemic one.

 5. Don’t Discard the Cooking Liquid From Beans

 When you cook dried beans from scratch, the cooking liquid will hold much of the nutrients after the beans are ready.
 One trick is to let the beans sit in the liquid for about an hour after cooking to help them reabsorb some of the lost nutrients.
 Cooking beans in a pressure cooker may also preserve more nutrients than cooking beans using other methods.

 6. Buy Organic

 If you want to purchase the most nutritious produce for your family, opt for organic.
 Organic fruits and vegetables can contain anywhere from 18-69 percent more antioxidants than conventionally-grown varieties.

 The higher the temperature that you use to cook your food, the more damage you’ll do to it.
 Induction burners are the most efficient way to heat and cook food.
 Also, when cooking eggs, don’t scramble them.
 Scrambling eggs oxidizes cholesterol and damages fats and nutrients.
 If possible, eat your eggs poached.